fbessez/site-searcher/README.md

 ### Description

-This script takes a domain (ex: https://fabien.bessez.com) and a keyword args (ex: `cookies,cake,chicken`) and returns back the occurrences of each keyword on each webpage within the given domain's sitemap.
+This script takes a domain (ex: https://fabien.bessez.com) and keyword args (ex: `cookies,cake,bread and butter`) and returns back the occurrences of each keyword on each webpage within the given domain's sitemap.

 ### Usage